krasheninnikov/internalization/utils/README.md

 # `utils` Directory Overview

-This directory consists of several utility scripts and modules, each playing a critical role in this project.
-Here's a brief description of what each file does:

-- `aggregation_utils.py`: This script houses various functions used to aggregate results derived from multiple seeds.
-Additionally, it contains functions to create plots and execute the T-test.
+- `aggregation_utils.py`: houses functions used to aggregate and plot results from multiple seeds.

-- `arguments.py`: This file serves as the comprehensive storage for all potential argument objects.
-It also houses the Config class which aids in managing the application's configuration settings.
+- `arguments.py`: contains our argument objects, as well as the Config class used for managing experiment configuration settings.

-- `logger.py`: The 'logger' module is essential for generating logging information while the code is running, which aids in tracking events and debugging.
-It is set up and configured in this file.
+- `logger.py`